Ji'an: Geography

+The longitude of Ji'an City is 114.986373 east longitude, and the latitude is 27.111699 north latitude.

 Climate

 Ji'an has a humid subtropical climate (Köppen Cfa) affected by the East Asian monsoon, with long, humid, very hot summers and cool and drier winters with occasional cold snaps.
 The monthly 24-hour average temperature ranges from 6.6 °C in January to 29.8 °C in July, with an annual average of 18.69 °C. The average annual precipitation is around 1570 mm.
 With monthly percent possible sunshine ranging from 19% in March to 59% in July, the city receives 1,641 hours of bright sunshine annually.
 Winter begins somewhat sunny and dry but becomes progressively wetter and cloudier; spring begins especially gloomy, and from April to June each of the months averages more than 210 mm of rainfall.
 After the heavy rains subside in June, summer is especially sunny.
 Autumn is warm and relatively dry.

 Transportation

 Jinggangshan Airport in Taihe County serves Ji'an.
+The airport, also known as Ji'an Airport, is an airport serving the city of Ji'an in Jiangxi Province, China.
+The airport is located in Taihe County, under the jurisdiction of Ji'an City, 30 kilometers (19 miles) from Ji'an City.
 The Beijing-Kowloon Railway line passes through the Ji'an municipality with train stations in Xingan, Xiajiang, Jishui, Ji'an (Ji'an Station), and Taihe.
 Ji'an is connected to the China National Highways 105 and 319.
+The total mileage of roads in the city reaches 9,000 kilometers.